-Our district is also home to a dozen colleges and universities, including several Penn State campuses.
+Our district is also home to outstanding colleges and universities, including Penn State, Lock Haven, Penn Tech, and Bucknell.
 We need a member of Congress who will help the higher education system in our area grow, including community and vocational colleges.
 We need a member of Congress who will bring federal research money to our universities, encouraging the next generation of scientists and scholars to make breakthroughs in areas like energy, medicine, and technology.

 I believe that clean air and water are a right for all human beings, and I accept the scientific consensus that climate change poses a threat to our future on this planet.
 Unfortunately for us, Fred Keller seems to disagree.
 Fred Keller wants to eliminate common-sense rules that stop huge industrial companies from polluting the air we breathe and the water we drink.
 He’d eliminate protections for wildlife refuges and public lands.